galoncyryll/CRIM/README.md

 # CRIM (2016)
 An Undergraduate **Capstone Project** Presented to the Faculty of School of Science and Technology in Centro Escolar University.

-**CRIM** stands for Web-based Clinicians Reservation and Information Management System for the Dentistry Department of CEU Makati
+**CRIM** stands for Clinicians Reservation and Information Management System for the Dentistry Department of CEU Makati

 ## Introduction